Utcassyxz/DriverUS/schemes/README.md

 - **Role**: Regulates motor speed (throttle) and steering angle by adjusting power levels based on AI predictions.

 ### **GPIO (General Purpose Input/Output)**
-- **Description**: Programmable pins on the Raspberry Pi for controlling and communicating with other components.
+- **Description**: Programmable Raspberry Pi pins that are used to control and communicate with other components.
 - **Role**: Enables control of motors, sensors, and displays by sending and receiving signals.

 ### **Gyroscope**